amalfra/gin-statsd/README.md

 ### Configuring using Options
 The middleware allows configuring using Options struct.
 The struct with config should be passed when initializing with New method.
 Supported configurations are:

-* Host - statsd deamon's host; defaults to 127.0.0.1
+* Host - statsd daemon's host; defaults to 127.0.0.1
-* Port - statsd deamon's port; defaults to 8125
+* Port - statsd daemon's port; defaults to 8125
 * RequestKey - the namespace for stats; defaults to statsdKey

 Configuring namespace: